Tono to Inu

 Tono to Inu (殿と犬) is a Japanese manga series by Rie Nishida.
 It originally began as a short-term serialization via Flex Comix's Comic Polaris website in March 2021.
-It later continued to be serialized since October 2021 and has been collected in five tankōbon volumes.
+It later continued to be serialized since October 2021 and has been collected in six tankōbon volumes.
 An anime television series adaptation produced by OLM and Live2D Creative Studio aired from October 2024 to March 2025.